‘The Young And The Restless’ And CBS Daytime Reacts To Kristoff St. John’s Death

 In 1991, St. John originated the role of Neil Winters, a character he portrayed throughout the ensuing decades until his death.
 For his portrayal of Neil, the actor received the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series in 1992, and again in 2008, he won his second Daytime Emmy for Outstanding Supporting Actor in a Drama Series.
 In all, St. John received eight Daytime Emmy Award nominations during his career — six as Neil Winters with two wins, and two nominations as Adam Marshall on Generations.

 The Young and the Restless posted the official statement released by CBS Television Network and Sony Pictures Television, which produces the show, on the death of the beloved and long-time member of the cast.
-Also, the show wrote,

-“With the heaviest of hearts, we say goodbye to our friend and CBS Daytime family member, the incomparable, Kristoff St. John.”

 With the heaviest of hearts, we say goodbye to our friend and CBS Daytime family member, the incomparable, Kristoff St. John. @YandR_CBS #YR pic.twitter.com/htphXEzOHh